rafeco/bracketologist/README.md

 the tournament field.
 The names of the teams in the picker script also need to match the ones in Pomeroy's ratings perfectly or the script won't work.

+The teams for 2012 are all entered.
+See sample-results.txt for sample output.